Team Accountability

 Personal Profile

-Mr. Teschner is a transformational Leadership Coach and Trainer and Founder & CEO of VMax Group.
-VMax Group is a St Louis-based Leadership Development company specializing in teaching accountable leadership and high-performing teamwork to businesses across the globe.
-VMax Group has centered much of its signature training around the proper practice of Accountability.
+Mr. Teschner is a transformational Leadership Coach and Trainer.
+He is the founder of a St Louis-based Leadership Development company specializing in teaching accountable leadership and high-performing teamwork to businesses across the globe.
+The company has centered much of its signature training around the proper practice of Accountability.
 Real Accountability—positive, forward-focused Accountability centered around the process of taking Absolute Ownership for the outcomes the team achieves—is something Mr. Teschner and his team lived during their collective time as member of high-performance military teams.
 Now they’ve made it their mission to teach what they know to those who need to learn it.

 A decorated graduate of the U.S. Air Force Academy, Air University, and the National War College, Mr. Teschner is also both a Distinguished Graduate and former F-15 Instructor at the USAF Weapons School – the Air Force version of “TOP GUN”.
 It was there that he honed his craft of teaching accountable leadership to the top practitioners in the world.
 Additionally, Mr. Teschner was privileged to command an operational F-22 “Raptor” squadron, flying America’s most advanced air supremacy platform.
 Mr. Teschner was ultimately honored to be promoted to the rank of full Colonel but retired early as a result of a battle with colon-rectal cancer.
 Mr. Teschner has over 20 years of hands-on leadership experience in High-Performance, High-Reliability Organizations and brings all of that experience with him wherever he speaks, teaches or coaches.